 Anne is currently a Board Member of the Limited Partner Advisory Committee of Quadria Capital and a Board Member of Tsao Foundation, a non-profit focused on eldercare.

 Anne has dual degrees in Biomedical Sciences from the University of Pennsylvania School of Engineering and Economics (Finance) from the Wharton School.
-Anne is also an alumna of the Harvard Business School.
+Anne is also an alumna of the Harvard Business School. [/bs-about]

 Fabio has extensive experience in consulting and life sciences, totaling 16 years.
 Prior to joining IMS Health, he worked as Principal at L.E.K Consulting and Manager at ZS Associates.
 Fabio successfully led projects serving both multinational companies (MNCs) and local companies alike on private equity and their portfolio companies within pharma, medical devices and other sectors across Asia Pacific, EMEA, US and China.

 Fabio’s expert capabilities include, but are not limited to growth strategies in emerging markets, new products launches, competitive positioning, portfolio complexity reduction, supply chain, process and organizational excellence, especially for medical devices, diagnostics and healthcare services.